CodeOriginal/Beginning/README.md

 Beginning
 =========

 Collection of my beginning trials.

+Assumes that $THEOS is in /var/theos
+ - If your's is in /opt/theos, just create a symlink.